File Formats

 • Preset: internal numeric preset ID, starting at 1.

-• DevicePatch: device-facing patch label, for Helix such as 01A.
+• DevicePatch: device-facing patch label, such as 01A.

 • LUFS#: measured average short-term LUFS for one-based snapshot #.